How to setup x402-enabled endpoints with Monad support

 - Click Send 1 USDC

-Limit: One request per (stablecoin, testnet) pair per hour
+Limit: One request per (stablecoin, testnet) pair every 2 hours

 You'll also need testnet MON tokens for gas fees.
 Get them from the Monad faucet.